Andronovo culture

+The Andronovo culture is a collection of similar local Late Bronze Age cultures that flourished c.
+2000–1150 BC, spanning from the southern Urals to the upper Yenisei River in central Siberia and western Xinjiang in the east.
+In the south, the Andronovo sites reached Tajikistan and Uzbekistan.
+It is agreed among scholars that the Andronovo culture was Indo-Iranian.
+Some researchers have preferred to term it an archaeological complex or archaeological horizon.

-Most researchers associate the Andronovo horizon with early Indo-Iranian languages, though it may have overlapped the early Uralic-speaking area at its northern fringe.
-Allentoft et al. (2015) concluded from their genetic studies that the Andronovo culture and the preceding Sintashta culture should be partially derived from the Corded Ware culture, given the higher proportion of ancestry matching the earlier farmers of Europe, similar to the admixture found in the genomes of the Corded Ware population.
+Andronovo culture's first stage may have started as early as the waning years of the 3rd millennium BC, with a focus on cattle grazing in the vast grasslands of the region.
+The slightly older Sintashta culture (c.
+2200–1900 BC), formerly included within the Andronovo culture, is now thought to be distinct from Early Andronovo cultures.
+Allentoft et al. (2015) concluded from their genetic studies that the Andronovo culture and the preceding Sintashta culture were derived from an eastern migration of the Corded Ware culture, given the higher proportion of ancestry matching the earlier farmers of Europe, similar to the admixture found in the genomes of the Corded Ware population.

 Discovery

 The name derives from the village of Andronovo in the Uzhursky District of Kranoyarsk Krai, Siberia, where the Russian zoologist Arkadi Tugarinov discovered its first remains in 1914.
 Several graves were discovered, with skeletons in crouched positions, buried with richly decorated pottery.
 The Andronovo culture was first identified by the Russian archaeologist Sergei Teploukhov in the 1920s.

 Dating and subcultures

+The culture of Sarazm (4th–3rd millennium BC) precedes the arrival of the Andronovo steppe culture in South Central Asia in the 2nd millennium BC.

 Currently only two sub-cultures are considered as part of Andronovo culture: